PhD, MPhil, MSt (Res) applications

 - Two academic references (directly from referees via the automated system)

 - A critical writing sample of approximately 2,000 to 5,000 words with relevance for the research topic proposed.
 The writing sample provided within your application is incredibly important in the assessment process.
 Ideally, this should be a piece of distinction-grade writing which you have recently completed at Masters level or equivalent.
+Students applying to Creative Writing should also submit an original creative writing sample of around 2,000 words, or poetry equivalent.

-- certified academic transcripts of study (interim Masters level transcripts are permitted at this stage where final results are not yet known, but applicants must also include complete undergraduate degree transcripts, including modular grades)
+- Certified academic transcripts of study (interim Masters level transcripts are permitted at this stage where final results are not yet known, but applicants must also include complete undergraduate degree transcripts, including modular grades)

 - PhD, MPhil, MSt (Res) research proposal (comprising draft title and a full proposal of at least 2,000 words, including chapter outlines if possible)

-- statement of purpose
+- Personal statement of Purpose

 Application submission